 - A contract attorney should be able to draft clear, unambiguous contract language.

 - A trial attorney should be comfortable in the courtroom.

 - An appellate attorney should have excellent writing skills.

-- A defamation attorney should not be timid or afraid of conflict (after all, when you are suing someone for defamation, there is going to be conflict involved).
+- A defamation attorney should not be timid or afraid of conflict (after all, when you are suing someone for false accusations or defamation, there is going to be conflict involved).

 While attorneys should always have a sound grasp of the skills necessary for their branch of law, keep in mind that you should not expect your attorney to know all aspects of the law on command.
 They may need to conduct research on a specific matter relating to your case, and that is normal.

 Attorneys should act within the limits of the law at all times.
 They should fulfill the duty of loyalty owed to the client by not engaging in matters that result in a conflict of interest, and making only truthful and honest representations to the client and the court of law.